Header

 Within these study programs, students at the Faculty of Law UZH must complete the following modules totaling 60 ECTS credits

-German-language Double Degree study program Rechtswissenschaft
+German-language Double Degree study program Rechtswissenschaft:

 Module ECTS Module Type